Objects Commonly Swallowed by Dogs: What's Risky and What's Safe?

 Granted, Dr. Berg concedes, “many dogs can chew sticks their whole lives and never have a problem, but we see dogs here in New England pretty commonly who get infections from stick chewing.
 This is not just a puppy thing.
 Some older dogs never lose the desire to chew sticks.”

-Safe to swallow
+Generally Safe to Swallow

 Dog owners are often told never to let their pet eat chicken bones.
 The fear is that a dog can easily crush a chicken bone with his teeth, causing it to splinter and then perforate the intestine.
 “But it’s largely an urban myth,” Dr. Berg says.
 “Chicken bone will almost inevitably dissolve in the stomach.